GoogleContainerTools/skaffold/README.md

 Skaffold is generally available and considered production ready.
 Detailed feature maturity information and how we deprecate features are described in our [Deprecation Policy](https://skaffold.dev/docs/references/deprecation).

+## Security Disclosures

+Please see our [security disclosure process](SECURITY.md).
+All [security advisories](https://github.com/GoogleContainerTools/skaffold/security/advisories) are managed on Github.